MaddyGuthridge/Universal-Controller-Script/docs/contributing/devices/control_matcher.md

 button is pressed.
 This can be used alongside more advanced control matchers in order to build advanced control matching systems.

+## `NoteMatcher`

+A control matcher that matches all 128 notes.
+By default, it will match all channels, but a ByteMatch object can be used to customize this.

+## `PedalMatcher`

+A control matcher that matches pedal events, including the sustain pedal, sostenuto pedal, and soft pedal.

 ## `IControlMatcher`

 The interface used by control matchers.
 If the matchers documented above don't